Do you want your tax returns done fast and free?

 What to Expect

-IRS-certified volunteers will meet with you, discuss your tax situation, and prepare your federal and state returns.
+Your federal and state returns are prepared by AACC students and alumni who have gone through extensive training and have passed the IRS volunteer examinations.
+These volunteers are supervised by AACC Business Administration/Accounting faculty members and AACC staff-many are certified, public accountants.
+During your appointment, we will meet with you, discuss your tax situation, and prepare your federal and state returns.
 Returns will then be e-filed.
 If a refund is due, that money can be deposited directly into your bank account, often within a matter of days.

 The program is coordinated by Michael Gavin, M.B.A., assistant professor of Business Administration.